anhkien789/kien-portfolio/frontend_react/README.md

-# kien-portfolio
+# front-end of kien-portfolio

-Main portfolio of Kien where include all information about Kien.

-The project use Sanity platform for backend and react for frontend.
+using React for frontend.

 # Getting Started with Create React App